Stack Data Structure

 Push an element to the Stack

 This operation allows us to push an element into open end of stack.
-The animation below pushing of 4 elements into a stack.
+The animation below pushing of 4 elements A, B, C, D into a stack in that order.

 Note that we show the stack data structure as a vertical space with storage slots from top to bottom.
 But in theory a stack can be visualized in any orientation as long as insertion and removal of elements happen only from one end.